-You will find that this unique Southern African country has many vacation options to offer even the most seasoned travelers.
+You will find that the unique Southern African country of Namibia has many vacation options to offer even the most seasoned travelers.

 Namibia is an arid, sparsely populated country wedged between the Kalahari Desert and the South Atlantic.
 It offers a striking diversity of cultures and national origins, and a great number of wildlife reserves to choose from.
 The country is a photographer's dream - it boasts wild seascapes, rugged mountains, lonely deserts, stunning wildlife, colonial-style cities and nearly unlimited elbow room.